Creating and Advancing Caregiving Research and Evidence (CARE) Network

 Partners: Emory University, University of Pittsburgh’s National Rehabilitation Research and Training Center on Family Support, USAging, Marquette University, University of Wisconsin–Madison, and twelve additional supporters

-Strategy goal: Expand data, research, and evidence-based practices to support family caregivers
+Strategy Goal 5: Expand data, research, and evidence-based practices to support family caregivers

 Project period: Sept.
 30, 2023-Sept.
 29, 2027

-This project aims to create a more unified and adaptable national infrastructure for family caregiving research across the National Family Caregiver Support Program and Native American Caregiver Support Program networks.
-The CARE Network will develop a diverse, inclusive research network and an agenda that synthesizes existing research initiatives with those of the 2022 National Strategy to Support Family Caregivers.
-It will also create a learning program to increase the engagement capacity within the network and centralize the adoption of consistent measures on family caregiving and evidence-based interventions among researchers and service providers.
+This project builds a more unified and adaptable national infrastructure for family caregiving research across the National Family Caregiver Support Program and Native American Caregiver Support Program networks.
+Through the CARE Network, the project establishes a coordinated research network and develops a shared research agenda that aligns existing research initiatives with the National Strategy to Support Family Caregivers.
+It also creates a learning program that strengthens engagement and research capacity across the network while promoting the consistent use of standardized measures related to family caregiving and evidence-based interventions among researchers and service providers.